amhellmund/data-crunching/README.md

 > **DISCLAIMER:**
 The project is currently in a proof-of-concept phase to elaborate on the usefullness of type-aware data crunching APIs and the chosen syntax.
 Therefore, some of the features are partly implemented or with limited checks on the input arguments (see Limitations for details).

+# Compatibility

+The _data crunching_ library is known to compile in the following development environment:

+- GNU/Linux (Ubuntu)
+- Bazel 5.3.2
+- clang++ 15.0.4
+- libc++ 15.0.4

+# Core APIs

+The _data crunching_ currently provides these core APIs:

+- `DataFrame`: a column-store in-memory database for data analysis
+- `NamedTuple`: a data class combining structural definition with reflection

-# DataFrame
+## DataFrame

-The core API of the *data crunching (dacr)* library for C++ is the `DataFrame` which is an in-memory column-store database with efficient memory layout.
+The `DataFrame` is an in-memory column-store database with column-wise contiguous memory layout.
-The `DataFrame` allows to:
+It uses some of the latest C++ standard features to assure (type-)correctness of operations at compile-time following the principle: *"The code is correct without semantic failures at runtime"*.
+For example, the code checks for every operations that selected columns do exist or it disallows operations for incorrect data types (e.g. standard deviation for string-based data).

+Feature-wise, the `DataFrame` provides:

 - query rows by user-defined functions
 - summarize columns by statistical functions including group-by functionality across multiple columns
 - join `DataFrame`s across unique column names
 - sort rows across multiple columns

-The `DataFrame` API uses some of the latest C++ standard features to assure type-correctness of operations at compile-time, for example to disallow computing the standard deviation for string-based columns.

-## Further APIs

-Complementary features to enrich the `DataFrame` API, e.g. to read CSV files into `DataFrames` are also made public.
-This includes among others:

-- `NamedTuple` to define and access tuples by name instead of by type or id (like for `std::tuple`).
-- Type-aware `split` function for `string` and `string_view` to convert split parts into types directly.
-- Range adaptors for numeric `sequence`s and text-based file streams to allow using the C++20 ranges library for such activities.

-# Example
+### Example

 The below code exemplifies how to use the `DataFrame` class to perform data crunching.